Receive The Retirement Assets You Deserve

 Dividing retirement assets in a divorce can be a complex and sometimes emotional process.
 This is especially true when dividing military pensions and other pension accounts.
-There are very specific requirements about when a former spouse can access pension funds and the percentage that he or she is entitled to recieve.
-It is important that you hire a Fairfax County pension division lawyer who understands these processes and who can protect your interests.
+There are very specific requirements about when a former spouse can access pension funds and the percentage that he or she is entitled to receive.
+It is important that you hire a pension division lawyer who understands these processes and who can protect your interests.

-As experienced Fairfax family law attorneys, we understand the complex process of dividing military pensions and are fully prepared to fight for our clients.
-We may argue for a 50/50 split, or we may decide that a client should receive a large majority of the pension.
+As experienced family law attorneys, we understand the complex process of dividing military pensions and are fully prepared to fight for our clients.
+We may argue for a 50/50 split, or we may decide that a client should receive a majority of the pension.
 The final agreement will depend on the circumstances of the case and the financial interests of our clients.
 We also assist our clients in understanding how they will receive their portion of the pension, whether through payments by their ex-spouse or directly from the Department of Defense.